Board of Health

 James G. Silliman III, P.E.

 An Oldham County resident since 2004, James G. Silliman III, P.E.
 (Jim), is proud to serve as the Oldham County Engineer (since 2019).
 Jim is a Professional Engineer, licensed in Kentucky and Indiana since 2006.
 Prior to this current role, Jim performed design engineering, construction administration, and construction inspection services as a consulting engineer (2002 until 2019).
 Jim holds a Bachelor of Science in Civil Engineering and a Master of Engineering in Civil and Environmental Engineering both from the University of Louisville Speed Scientific School.
-Jim currently serves on the Board of Directors of the Kentucky Chapter of the American Public Works Association (APWA) and is Vice Chair of the Central Branch of the APWA.
+Jim currently serves on the Board of Directors of the Kentucky Chapter of the American Public Works Association (APWA) and is Chair for the APWA Central KY Branch.
 In his free time Jim enjoys music and ice hockey with his wife and playing guitar and bicycling.
 As such, he is excited to see his son, Seamus, pursue a career in the bicycle industry and son, Liam, pursue education in music.